genomicsclass/leanpub/manuscript/adjusting_with_linear_models.md

 ## Number of selected genes on chrX: 12
 ```

-We immediately not that the histogram is not flat.
+We immediately note that the histogram is not flat.
 Instead, low p-values are over-represented.
 Furthermore, more than half of the genes on the final list are autosomal.
 We now describe two statistical solutions and try to improve on this.

 ## Adjusting for Batch Effects with Linear Models